 Supplier Code of Conduct

-In order to broaden the scope of the Code of Business Conduct and Ethics, a Supplier Code of Conduct was also published in the summer of 2015, defining the minimum requirements for sub-suppliers collaborating with the ANDRITZ GROUP.
+In order to broaden the scope of the Code of Business Conduct and Ethics, a Supplier Code of Conduct was published in 2015, defining the minimum requirements for sub-suppliers collaborating with the ANDRITZ GROUP.
 This is a fixed element of any contract and must be signed by suppliers as a sign of their assent and then returned.
 The content of the Supplier Code of Conduct was also added to all contracts that already existed before the Code was published and the contracts were updated accordingly.

-In October 2015, the questionnaire used for supplier assessment was also extended on the basis of the Supplier Code of Conduct to cover the topics of compliance and sustainability.
+The questionnaire used for supplier assessment was also extended on the basis of the Supplier Code of Conduct to cover the topics of compliance and sustainability.
 It must be completed by all existing and newly qualified suppliers.
 If the replies are not satisfactory, the Supplier Compliance and Sustainability department will draw up a catalog of measures together with the respective supplier to ensure compliance with the Code.

 As a globally operating Group, ANDRITZ is subject to certain general and industry-specific risks.
 ANDRITZ has made it a priority to leverage measures of active risk management related to the nature of the industries and business transactions in which the company engages.
 A management steering committee focuses on the identification of major risks and the implementation of counter-measures if necessary.